lindattt/ainfo-project-v2/source/sphinx.rst

 *	**conf.py**: configuration file for Sphinx.
 It contains metadata and information regarding extensions, themes, etc.

-We will now take a closer look on those two files
+We will now take a closer look on those two files.

 The document ``index.rst``